Sorted dynamic tables

 Changing a table schema and type

-Use alter-table to convert a dynamic table into a static table.
+Use alter-table to convert a static table into a dynamic table.
 For more information, see MapReduce for dynamic tables.

 Reading rows